API calls limits and optimization

 What happens if you exceed your limits?

-You can't exceed the number of API calls/h defined in your pricing plan.
+You can't exceed the number of API calls (both hourly and monthly) defined in your pricing plan.
 Exceeding this limit will block your access to the API immediately.

 Users with an Enterprise plan have custom API requests limits.
 Depending on the case, it can be counted per hour or per minute.
 Bulk API requests are counted in hour periods in both cases.